fdaPDE/fdaPDE-cpp/README.md

 # fdaPDE_dev

-This repository contains the development version of fdaPDE package (future 1.0 version).
+This repository contains the development version of fdaPDE package.

 New features wrt CRAN: smooth regression for manifold and volumetric domains, also with areal data.
 Smooth fPCA over 2D, 2.5D and 3D domains, also with areal data.